rharish101/ReGreet/README.md

 The recommended configuration is to run greetd greeters as a separate user (`greeter` in the above examples).
 This can lead to insufficient permissions for either creating the cache/log directories, or writing to them.
-To make use of the caching and logging features, please create the directories manually with the correct permissions.
+To make use of the caching and logging features, please create the directories manually with the correct permissions, if not done during installation with systemd-tmpfiles.

 ## Licenses
 This repository uses [REUSE](https://reuse.software/) to document licenses.